• Login

 • Advanced space suit design and biomedical engineering innovations

-we aim to enhance women's health through personalized, adaptive technologies that address both physical and mental well-being.
+We aim to enhance women's health through personalized, adaptive technologies that address both physical and mental well-being.
 These innovations include wearables and AI-driven systems for continuous health monitoring, early detection of health issues, and customized interventions, contributing to holistic wellness and empowerment.

 Key Researcher